CANToolz/CANToolz/README.md

-# CANSploit
+# CANToolz

-CANSploit is a framework for analysing CAN networks and devices.
+CANToolz is a framework for analysing CAN networks and devices.
 This tool based on different modules which can be assembled in pipe together and can be used by security researchers and automotive/OEM security testers for black-box analysis and etc.

+This platform is a try to unify all needed tricks/tools and other things that you can do with CAN bus in one place.
+Also it gives a (almost) easy way to add your modules and use "extended" version for your needs (like custom brutforcers for chosen ECU and etc).

 ## Using a Hardware

-CANSploit can work with CAN network by using next hardware:
+CANToolz can work with CAN network by using next hardware:

 1. [USBtin](http://www.fischl.de/usbtin/)
 2. [CANBus Triple](https://canb.us/)